Templarian/MaterialDesign-Site/src/content/api.md

 - No Authentication
 - Cached results (up to 5 minutes)
 - Objects may not contain all properties (ex: user objects)
+  - Look for the lock symbol in the object definitions below.

 import:/content/api-get-package.md